 Diabsolut has partnered with ServiceMax Asset 360, Salesforce Field Service, and FinancialForce to provide an integrated, end to end, equipment and asset service offering.
 The Rolling Warehouse includes best-in-class asset and equipment management, routing & optimization, and customer relationship management with a leading inventory and supply chain optimization application.

 These solutions, combined into an end-to-end solution, resolve the better, faster, and less expensive challenge posed by customers.
 They provide those common requirements from service leaders regarding automated asset and equipment maintenance solutions.
-They provide that visibility, ease of use, and reduced employee and customer effort while helping to reduce downtime, increase asset economic output, and drive significant customer satisfaction.
+They provide that visibility, ease of use, and reduced employee and customer effort while helping to reduce downtime, maximize ROI, and drive significant customer satisfaction.